How to Get More Foot Traffic to Your Convenience Store

 3. Offer cashback at checkout

 Cashback at checkout is a free cash-access service that differentiates your store from competitors who don't offer it.
 With ATM surcharges averaging $3.19 in 2024 and total out-of-network ATM costs reaching $4.77 per transaction,2 fee-free cashback is a tangible, dollar-valued benefit customers notice.
+Bank branch closures have amplified this effect: the US lost over 9,000 bank branches between 2017 and 2024 — a 15% reduction — pushing more consumers toward in-store cash access as a practical substitute.3

 The Federal Reserve's 2024 Diary of Consumer Payment Choice confirms that more than 90% of consumers intend to keep using cash in the future, meaning demand for cash access remains durable regardless of contactless payment trends.1

 Enabling cashback on your existing debit terminal costs nothing.
 The visibility step matters more: listing your store on Cashtic—a real-time directory of stores offering cashback—means shoppers actively searching for fee-free cash access in your area can find you before they find the ATM two blocks away.
+Unlike terminal-based cashback that requires an accompanying purchase, Cashtic customers can come specifically for the cash, which is precisely what drives the destination foot traffic effect.
+A store listed on Cashtic converts this into net-new customers who had no prior relationship with your store, walk in, make a purchase, and some become repeat visitors.

 4. Build relationships with nearby businesses and institutions